Tank solutions suited to PFAS contaminated ground remediation

 It has been discovered that PFAS has the ability to migrate in water where runoff contaminates the surrounding area in which it has been used.
 It can be found in soil, concrete, groundwater, surface water, and sediments.

-The concern is that these chemicals do not break down easily by any natural process so that they can persist indefinitely.
+n is that these chemicals do not break down easily by any natural process so that they can persist indefinitely.

 Governments across Australia are recommending that people reduce their exposure to PFAS wherever possible, as a precaution, while further research on the potential human health effects continues.